 Everyone of us plays a role in building a safer community.
 This workshop explores how a community is impacted by all forms of violence and what neighbors, family members, friends, and professionals can do to support one another in living safe, healthy lives.
 Participants map out types of violence in their community, examine the root causes of violence, learn strategies to address the impact of violence, identify ways to prevent violence, and develop non-violent intervention techniques.

 Every other year, NCBI Missoula offers a three-day intensive workshop that teaches participants skills necessary for providing influential leadership in ending discrimination, reducing intergroup conflict and building inclusive communities.
 The seminar is open to all community members and includes experiential activities, large and small group dialogue, and opportunities to practice new skills.
 At the conclusion of the workshop, participants are invited to join NCBI Missoula's chapter to receive ongoing training, support and opportunities to lead trainings in their own community, agency, campus, or business.
-The next Community Train-the-Trainer will be in the fall of 2015.
 Let us know if you'd like to register and we'll get in touch closer to the date.